Backlog at the Copyright office grows to two (2) years

 There are also some important advantages to filing copyright registrations early:

-If a registration is filed within 90 days after first publication of a work, the successful plaintiff in an infringement suit will be entitled to statutory damages and attorneys fees.
+If a registration is filed within 3 months (not 90 days, as previously stated) after first publication of a work, the successful plaintiff in an infringement suit will be entitled to statutory damages and a possible award of attorneys fees.

 Therefore, it is imperative that works be registered as soon as possible.
 Failure to do so could make it difficult to pursue infringers later on.